Mary McNally

-Mary R. McNally (born March 1955) is an American educator and politician, who currently serves as a Democratic member of the Montana Senate from the 24th District.
+Mary R. McNally (born March 1955) is an American educator and politician, who served as a Democratic member of the Montana Senate from the 24th District after previously representing the 47th District of the Montana House of Representatives.

 Early life and education

-McNally received a Bachelor of Arts in Urban Studies from Worcester State College in 1978, and then went on to Indiana University to complete a Master of Business Administration in 1980.
+McNally received a Bachelor of Arts in Urban Studies from Worcester State College in 1978, and then went on to Indiana University School of Business to complete a Master of Business Administration in 1980.
 She returned to school to the University of Chicago, where she completed a Doctor of Philosophy in Economic Geography in 1991.
 McNally's dissertation was titled: "Developing American Indian Water Rights in Montana: Law and Local Context."

 Education career

 In September 1987, while enrolled at the University of Chicago, McNally began her teaching career as a fixed-term instructor at Eastern Montana College in Billings.
-Four years later, she was hired as an Assistant Professor.
-McNally received promotions to Associate Professor (1994) and full Professor (2000).
-Administrative roles included being named Chair of the Management and Economics Department (1996-1998) and Interim Dean of the College of Business (2005-2006).
-In 2017, McNally retired from teaching and was given the title of Professor Emeritus of Management.
+Four years later, she was hired as an assistant professor.
+McNally received promotions to associate professor (1994) and full professor (2000).
+Administrative roles included being named chair of the Management and Economics Department (1996–1998) and interim dean of the College of Business (2005-2006).
+In 2017, McNally retired from teaching and was given the title of professor emeritus of management.

-Prior to McNally's tenure at Eastern Montana, she served as Dean at Sinte Gleska College in Mission, South Dakota.
+Prior to McNally's tenure at Eastern Montana, she served as dean at Sinte Gleska College in Mission, South Dakota.
 During that time, the school began the first of the tribal colleges and universities to receive a four-year accreditation.